Jean-MarcHarvengt/MCUME/README.md

 <img src="/images/esp321.jpg" width="200" />
 <img src="/images/esp322.jpg" width="200" />
 </p>
-A collection of 80th game Console and Computer emulators ported to Teensy and ESP32 MCUs.<br>
+A collection of 80th game Console and Computer emulators ported to Teensy, raspberry PICO and ESP32 MCUs.<br>
 Have a look at the video:
 https://youtu.be/jlqoWH2X6gk<br><br>
 This project is a spin-off of the TeensyCEC project https://github.com/Jean-MarcHarvengt/TeensyCEC<br>